golliher/gotator/README.md

 It would be reasonable and expected for you to run gotator in either GNU screen to tmux.
 Any console input will be interrepted as a request to skip past the current content and show the next thing in rotation.

+gotator accepts one command line argument.
+Running "gotator version" will print the version and exit.
+Normal operation is to simply run
+"gotator".

 ## HTTP Control

 For purposes of illustration, assume your IP addres is 127.0.0.1.
 Remember that go-rotator listens on port 8080.